 - the public-health notice Preventing lead poisoning in Nunavik

-- Lead ammunition: how it affects our health
+- Video: Lead ammunition: how it affects our health

 Cadmium from both natural and anthropogenic sources can accumulate in lichens and other vegetation that, when consumed by caribou and moose, results in the buildup of this metal in those animals’ kidneys and livers.
 Consumption of those organs by the Inuit could result in increased concentrations of cadmium in the blood.
 However, it is generally acknowledged that the concentrations measured in human blood are largely due to tobacco smoking.